nukappa/kaggle-outbrain/README.md

 ## Approach
-I decided to use the [libffm](https://github.com/guestwalk/libffm) to train the model, which is a library for Field-Aware-Factorization machines. `libffm` requires a special format for the input data, so I used `Python` scripts to transform the data appropriately.
+I decided to use the [libffm](https://github.com/guestwalk/libffm) to train the model, which is a library for field-aware-factorization machines. `libffm` requires a special format for the input data, so I used `Python` scripts to transform the data appropriately.
 The following scripts are included in this repo:
 * `methods.py` contains the metrics of the competition (MAPK@7).